Sooraj-wq/QuickRide/README.md

 Vehicle: Sedan
 ```

-The second user (Bob) should receive a notification of a matching ride with the first user (Alice), and both should be eligible for the 30%
+The second tab should detect the first booking as a matching ride and apply the rideshare discount.
-- From: "Times Square, New York"
-- To: "Central Park, New York"
-- Car: Sedan

-Tab 2:
-- User ID: "bob"
-- From: "Times Square, New York"
-- To: "CenEnhancements
+## Future Improvements

-- User authentication and authorization system
+- Add user authentication and role separation (driver/passenger)
-- Driver/passenger role differentiation
-- Real-time updates using WebSocket technology
+- Real-time updates via WebSockets
-- Location autocomplete with predictive search
+- Location input autocomplete and normalization
-- Ride history and analytics dashboard
+- Persistent ride history and analytics
-- User rating and review system
 - Payment gateway integration
-- Mobile application development

 ## Contributors

 - Sooraj
 - Mareo

 Built for D-Solve Dotslash Hackathon, College of Engineering Trivandrum.